 A sympathetic ear is critical, and it’s important to also be analytical to understand why the customer is seeking validation.
 If a customer is placing an order online and calling back to understand order status, a well-trained agent might be able to address that request quickly and move on to the next customer.
 However, the right agent assist solution can capture insights from the dialog between the customer and the agent to hopefully prevent such a call in the future.
 Perhaps, the customer called back because the shipping information shared online isn’t clear especially for back-ordered items.
 The best solution to this problem requires the necessary changes to the customer’s online experience.

-While some of these these interactions might require the agent to recommend an alternate course of action, the rest don’t necessarily have an immediate problem that needs to be solved.
-It can be enough to simply listen to the customer and let them know that their concerns are valid and that the company is working to make things right.
+While some of these interactions might require the agent to recommend an alternate course of action, the rest don’t necessarily have an immediate problem that needs to be solved.
+It can be enough to listen to the customer and let them know that their concerns are valid and that the company is working to make things right.
 Advanced speech analytics platforms can be helpful in terms of identifying and documenting these interactions for later review.
-Again, real-time agent assist platforms can provide the guidance representatives to navigate such delicate situations.
+Again, real-time agent assist platforms can guide representatives to navigate such delicate situations.

 4. Listening to Customers Who Need to Vent